Withdrawals

 Medical Withdrawals

-The Medical Withdrawal Committee provides a university-wide forum for the review of university-level requirements including, but not limited to students that have a need to withdraw from one or more classes at the university due to medical reasons (mental health, chronic illness, etc.)
+The Medical Withdrawal Committee provides a university-wide forum for the review of university-level requirements, including, but not limited to, students who have a need to withdraw from one or more classes at the university due to medical reasons (mental health, chronic illness, etc.)

 • Documentation must include diagnosis, prognosis, and recommendations.